Peterhague/CI-_MS2_Minesweeper/README.md

 <p>Each of the options has a predefined number of grid rows and mines, to increase or decrease the challenge as appropriate.</p>

-<p>The minesweeper grid size is dynamic to accommodate these changes, and adapts to all different screen sizes to display in full without scrolling.</p>

 <img src="docs/images/minesweeper-difficulty.png" alt="difficulty selector on load of page">

 <img src="docs/images/minesweeper-difficulty-game.png" alt="difficulty selector available during the game">